ginzunza/hierarchical_db/README.md

 ```
 This is a Class method and is imperative to use this after load seeds or when you first enter information inside your model.
 If you don't have any data inside your model this method doesn't have any sense.
 On the other hand, if you have data inside your model and you has never executed *sort_tree* then this gem won't work.<br>
 Sort_tree initializes your tree and fills *lft* and *rgt* attributes with corresponding information.
+After execute this command you will able to use all useful methods below
 ###Useful Methods

 #####display_tree